XFG16/YouTubeDiscordPresence/README.md

         <img src="https://img.shields.io/badge/Total%20Installs-25%2C000%2B-blue" /></a>
 </p>

-If you're here from the Chrome Web Store, **you can skip the first step.**
+If you've already downloaded the extension, **you can skip the first step!**

 1. Add the [<ins>**Chrome Extension**</ins>](https://chrome.google.com/webstore/detail/youtubediscordpresence/hnmeidgkfcbpjjjpmjmpehjdljlaeaaa) from the Chrome Web Store